bobrik/node-zabbix-agent-client/README.md

-node-zabbix-agent-client - client for zabbix-agent communication
+node.js client for zabbix-agent communication
 ===========================

 Under construction.
 Be patient.